rkhoriander/docs/articles/quickstart/native/android/05-linking-accounts.md

 Obtain the stored values in `LoginActivity`.

-First in `onCreate`, check if a new account linking was requested.
+First, in `onCreate`, check if a new account linking was requested.
 Check as well if a previous `savedInstanceState` exists and contains the "logging in" state.
 This flag is set when the web authentication is launched and must be correctly handled to avoid state loss.

 ```java
 // app/src/main/java/com/auth0/samples/activities/LoginActivity.java